ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json/formats.md

 FORMAT JSONEachRow
 ```

-We have used a [FROM INFILE](/docs/en/sql-reference/statements/insert-into.md/#inserting-data-from-a-file) clause to load data from the local file, and we can see import was successful:
+We have used a [FROM INFILE](/docs/en/sql-reference/statements/insert-into.md/#inserting-data-from-a-file) clause to load data from the local file, and we can see the import was successful:

 ```sql
 SELECT *